-CS2454.
+CS 2454.
 Ethical Hacking.
 This course serves as an introduction to the steps required to complete a penetration test or perform an ethical hack from beginning to end.
 Students learn how to properly utilize and interpret the results of the modern-day hacking tools required to complete a penetration test.
 A simple and clean explanation of how to effectively utilize these tools -- as well as the introduction to a four-step methodology for conducting a penetration test or hack -- provides students with the know-how required to jump start their careers and gain a better understanding of offensive security.
 Prerequisite: NT1014 and NT2204 or by permission of instructor.

 MIS 1003.
 Introduction to Computers.
 [ACTS Course CPSI 1003].
 This course is a survey of computer technology that will introduce fundamentals of hardware, software, and data.
 This course will acquaint students with file management, PC Components, Internet research, and terminology.
 Students will also be introduced to word processing, spreadsheet and presentation software.
 Internet students must have access to the Internet, a browser, and Microsoft Office Prerequisite: None.
-Co-requisite: OS 1123 or ability to type 25 wpm.

 MIS 2053.
 Business Information Systems.
 Instruction will be given in the basic concepts of microcomputer-based applications software stressing the use of software to increase business and personal productivity.
 Students will gain basic word processing, spreadsheet, database management, and visual presentations software skills.
 Internet students must have access to the Internet, a browser and Microsoft Office software.
-Prerequisite: Eligible for ENGL 1113, Keyboarding speed of 25 wpm.
-Basic computer skills are strongly recommended.
+Prerequisite: Keyboarding speed of 25 wpm and basic computer skills are strongly recommended.